 Editor’s Note: We occasionally publish news important to our readers in industry journals in order to reach an even larger audience.
 This item appeared in GPS World today.

 On Dec.
 4, President Trump signed the Frank LoBiondo U.S. Coast Guard Authorization Act of 2018.
-Included in that bill was the National Timing Security and Resilience Act of 2018.
+Included in that bill was the National Timing Resilience and Security Act of 2018.

 The act tasks the Secretary of Transportation with establishing a terrestrial backup timing system for GPS within two years.